kumahq/kuma-website/app/_src/production/upgrades-tuning/fine-tuning.md

 ### Kubernetes controller manager

-{{site.mesh_product_name}} is modifing some kubernetes resources.
+{{site.mesh_product_name}} is modifying some kubernetes resources.
 Process of modification is called reconciliation.
 Every resource has it's own working queue, and reconcliation tasks are added to that queue.
 In larger deployments, bigger than 2k services in a single kubernetes cluster, size of the work queue for pod reconciliation can grow and slow down pods updates.
 In this situation you can change the number of concurrent pod roconciliation tasks, by changing configuration: